 These veins generally develop during pregnancy.
 They might ease after childbirth, but they don’t disappear completely, and further pregnancies tend to worsen the condition.

 Men can also get veins in the pelvic area, but they are generally more visible and therefore more easily picked up at the clinic.
 For women, however, the problem veins are usually deep within the body, so it’s common to be misdiagnosed and simply be prescribed painkillers.
 These can help relieve some of the pain, but they don’t tackle the root of the problem – and you might find that your pain gets worse over time.

-Even when the right diagnosis is made, there are many doctors who will tell you that here isn’t a way to treat it.
+Even when the right diagnosis is made, there are many doctors who will tell you that there isn’t a way to treat it.
 But this is wrong.
-We’ve been treating vascular veins in the pelvic area for 20 years.
+We’ve been treating vascular veins in the pelvic area for twenty years.

 How is pelvic congestion syndrome treated?